 Chronic Disease Prevention

-PHI oversees a diverse portfolio of cutting-edge chronic disease prevention programs that collectively work to address the social determinants of health.
-PHI provides expertise in disease surveillance, capacity building, research, evaluation, policy advocacy and leadership development.
+At PHI, we oversee a diverse portfolio of cutting-edge chronic disease prevention programs that collectively work to address these social determinants of health, with an emphasis on policy and systems change to have the broadest impact.

 Alcohol Research Group